Search

 We are an international school with students worldwide.
 US dollars are the most widely recognized and accepted currency.
 You can check the exchange rate for your local currency using xe.com or another currency converter.

 If you wish to start with cold process soap making then you can enroll on just this part of the course.
-Visit this page for more details of our Cold Process Soapmaking course.
+Learn about our Certificate in Cold Process Soap Making course.